Health departments in Missouri, Kansas prepare to escalate vaccine distribution

-KANSAS CITY, M) (KCTV) -- Health officials are outlining what the next stage in the Coronavirus vaccine rollout could look like.
+KANSAS CITY, MO (KCTV) -- Health officials are outlining what the next stage in the Coronavirus vaccine rollout could look like.

 As of Thursday afternoon, Kansas had initiated vaccines for 35 thousand people, roughly one percent of the state's population.
 Missouri had vaccinated 105 thousand, roughly 1.8 percent of the state's population.
 The CDC's Covid-19 Vaccine Tracker listed the nationwide total at 5.9 million.